-Transportation of a recipient to and from a job is not a reimbursable component of Supported employment services.
+Transportation of a recipient to and from a job is not a reimbursable component of the Supported employment individual services.
 Separate payment for transportation services furnished by the supported employment provider will not be made when rendered as a component of this service.